churongcon/tutor-lms-bunnynet-integration/readme.txt

 For this integration, you will need to ensure a few plugins first.
 Of course, you would need both Tutor LMS and Tutor LMS Pro installed and activated.

 The required plugins are:
-  * Tutor LMS v2.1.0 or later
-  * Tutor LMS Pro v2.1.0 or later
+  * Tutor LMS v2.1.2 or later

 = Get Started =